"What can I say, even the realest n*ggas quote Pac..." - Young Jeezy

 His impact may be a distant afterthought nowadays, but Arsenio Hall's show was a staple of Hip Hop culture during the '90's.
 Everybody who was somebody during that era appeared on the show and in 1993, while promoting Poetic Justice, Afeni's baby boy stopped by to talk everything Janet Jackson, AIDS tests, pissing off the police and marijuana.
 It was an honest representation of the Tupac not often highlighted due to his controversial nature.
 He was humorous.
 He was engaging.
 He was thoughtful.

-Speaking of the plant, however, part of me believes Pac was higher than Sputnik in this clip.
+Speaking of weed, however, Pac was higher than Sputnik in this clip.

 Notable Quotable: "Why does the President live in the White House if he's really representing each American out here?
 Why don't he live in the motherfucking crack house and see how fast they clear up this drug epidemic.
 Or live in a hoe house and see how fast this AIDS shit get cleared up.
 Feel me?
 Or live in the motherfucking Section 8 and see how fast this welfare shit clear up."